JasmineOuO/MeaningfulNonsense/src/pages/blog/11-04-2020-beyond-the-edge.md

 Frustrated, I finally turned to him and glared, “Look.
 I’m sorry about making you worry.
 The message was just a mistake.
 I don’t even know why I said it!
 But please just stop, okay?
 Can you do that?”

 It took him a couple of seconds to find the right words.
 “No…I can’t.
 Because I know that day had scarred you in a way that cannot be easily healed.
-And…I just don’t want you to be alone,” he said before sighing.
+And I just...don’t want you to be alone,” he said before sighing.
 “At first, I thought that giving you space was important because you needed time to process and mourn.
 But then when I actually saw you time and time again, you always looked so…sad.
 However, whenever I actually talked to you, you were always smiling.”
 Then he shook his head.
 “I couldn’t understand why you pretending to be okay.
 But I know that whatever it is, it is hurting you.
 And as long as you’re hurting, I can’t just walk away.
 I just...I won't.”

 Go on.
 Tell him.
 You will feel better when you do.
 That’s what a part of myself was telling my mind.
 But…at what cost?
 If I tell him, I might lose him forever but if I don’t, then I will only be hurting him.
 Either way, I am a burden that he can’t let go of.
 And even if he doesn’t end up hating me, I would hate myself for sharing my troubles.
 The dilemma felt physically crushing, forcing my body to slide down to the ground.
 My head felt heavy with the internal battle and I started to rub the temples of my head to soothe it.
 “You can’t do anything for me.”